initia-labs/opinit-bots/executor/README.md

 ```

 ### Oracle config
-If the oracle is enabled, the `oracle_bridge_executor` field must be set.
+If you want to enable to relay oracle data, the `oracle_bridge_executor` field must be set.
 The oracle data is stored in the 0th tx of each L1 block.
 The bridge executor submits a `MsgUpdateOracle` containing the 0th Tx of l1 block to l2 when a block in l1 is created.

 The `oracle_bridge_executor` must be an account that has received the authz grant from the executor.
 If it is not set, you can set the authz with the command below.
 ```bash